mathieu-benoit/DevOpsOnAzureLab/README.md

 6. [Lab 5 - Decoupling with Microservices](./docs/Lab%205%20-%20Decoupling%20with%20Microservices/README.md)
 7. [Conclusion](./docs/Conclusion/README.md)

-Note: It's important to follow the entire lab in the order exposed, each lab add a key feature for the project which will be used by the further steps.
+Note: It's important to follow the lab in the order exposed, each lab add a key feature for the project which will be used by the next steps.

 ## Prerequisities